 As you type in the search bar, relevant search suggestions will appear.
 These are shortcuts to perform an action or jump to a certain place in the app:

 Search suggestions can help you get to common places quickly, but they don’t provide a full search.
-If you want to do a full search, type your query, then tap the Search button (
+If you want to do a full search, type your query, then tap the search button () on the keyboard.

 In a full search, the app looks through all of your installed content and your personal notes.
 It will find exact and variant words—for example, if your search includes choose it will also find results for choosing and chosen.

 Using multiple keywords will find instances where all of the keywords appear on the same page, within 10 words of each other.